inflmts/gale/README.md

     bin/galupd

-Once set up, Gale can be updated simply with `galupd`.
+Once set up, Gale can be updated with `galupd`.

 ## Notes